-The Professional Growth Plan will be developed by September 30th and address realistic, focused, and measurable professional goals.
+The Professional Growth Plan will be developed by September 30th or within 30 days of employment for late hires after September 30th and address realistic, focused, and measurable professional goals.
 The plan will connect data from multiple sources including professional growth needs identified through self-assessment and reflection.
 Self-Reflection improves a supervisor's practice through ongoing, careful consideration of the impact of leadership practice on student growth and achievement.
 All supervisors will participate in self-reflection and professional growth planning each year.